CapyRobot/blog/source/_posts/pnet_sw.md

 ![](/images/posts/pnet_sw/AT_transition_2.svg "Auto Triggering transitions - charging example.
 Highlighted action.")

 Once the robot arrives at the charging location, it cannot simply trigger `T1` because it may not be enabled due to the lack of available chargers.
 A more complex software implementation can solve this issue.
 It could add state variables to track which actions (and associated tokens) are completed and use a more complicated logic for trying to trigger such transitions.
 However, is adding this complexity, even if not that hard, really needed?
-I argue that no.
+I would argue no.

 The following constraint makes sure that such problematic transitions do not exist, and a net can always be easily adapted to obey.